goatoush/inventor-pi/README.md

 ![Joystick and Servos](images/Joystick%20and%20Servos%20Circuit.jpg)

+A joystick is often used for navigation in robots, drones, cruise ships and planes.
+In FRC robotics, we use 2 gaming controllers, with 2 joysticks per controller.
+Each joystick includes independent X and Y axis control.
+Which  gives us a total of 8 independent axes to control the robot.

+In this script, we control the angle of two servos using different axes of the joystick.
+By pressing the joystick button, we toggle the mode to Sync Angle Mode.
+Now we use trigonometry to calculate the angle the joystick lever makes, and set the servos to match this angle.
+In robotics, we often use advanced mathematics to control various motions.

+A servo is a motor where we can control the rotation angle by changing the PWM signal we send to it.
+Unlike standard electric motors that spin continuously, a servo motor moves to an exact angle or position and holds it firmly.

 Create a new file in Thonny, with file name joystick_and_servos.py.
 Copy and paste the code below into the file you created.

 ```python